 - Brighten it up.
 Try adding a splash of lemon juice to the dressing for an even tangier flavor.

-In a saucepan, whisk together sugar, celery seed, dijon mustard, salt, pepper, and vinegar.
 Bring the mixture to a low simmer.
 Once the sugar dissolves, slowly whisk in the olive oil.
 Keep the dressing on the heat and bring it to a boil.
-Allow it to cook for one minute.
+Allow it to cook for one minute but no more.

-While the dressing is still warm, pour it over the veggies.
+The hot dressing will not wilt the fresh vegetables, just slightly tenderize them.
 Toss until fully coated, then cover the bowl and place it in the fridge for at least 2 hours or overnight.
-The hot dressing will not wilt the fresh vegetables, just slightly tenderize them.

 🥗What to Serve with Old Fashioned Coleslaw

 Vinegar-based coleslaws are often used as a topping on pulled pork sandwiches.
-I like to serve it with BBQ pulled beef sammie or on top of pollo asado tacos.
-This classic side dish pairs with just about any summer recipe.
+I like to serve it with BBQ beef or on top of pollo asado tacos.

 - If you want to cut down on prep time, you can use a bag of coleslaw mix which includes cabbage and carrots.
 You will just need to add the onion yourself!